Last updated May 21, 2024

 I’m standing in the sunshine gazing over San Javier’s Nuevos Conquistadores on the northern edge of Medellin.
-Referred to as the City of Eternal Spring for its temperate weather, this is the second-largest city in Colombia, and one that is lush with tropical plants, creating numerous and beautiful green corridors.
+Referred to as the City of Eternal Spring for its temperate weather, Medellin is the second-largest city in Colombia.
+And one that is lush with tropical plants, creating numerous and beautiful green corridors.

 I can hear the distant sounds of traffic, breaking the laid-back quiet on a weekday morning as my community-based tourism group walks single file up a hill to a wood platform.
-A field below has two cows grazing on the thick green grass, while nearby small colorful houses line the narrow road winding toward the bottom of this valley, an occasional motorbike churning up dust.
+In a nearby field, two cows graze on the lush, green grass.
+Small, colorful houses line the narrow road that winds toward the valley’s bottom, where an occasional motorbike stirs up dust.

 I’m beginning my Afro Tour with Impulse Travel in San Javier, also known as Comuna 13, one of 15 comunas or districts of Medellin.
-Ana, our translator, and Freddie, a local musician, grew up here, and the duo leads our small community-based tour group down communal staircases and along dirt footpaths through the residential areas of El Corazon, Independencias and El Salado, stopping to share stories.
+Ana, our translator, and Freddie, a local musician, grew up here.
+The duo leads our small community-based tour group down communal staircases and along dirt footpaths through the residential areas of El Corazon, Independencias and El Salado, stopping to share stories.

 Locals peer out from their windows or open doorways, curious about voices not speaking Spanish, smiling when I greet them with a Hola! and a wave.
-An older man stops to say hello to my tour group, introducing himself as a long-time resident, welcoming us like he’s the official greeter of the street.
+An older man stops to say hello to my tour group, introducing himself as a long-time resident.
+He welcomes us like he’s the official greeter of the street.

-Flowering geraniums and green succulents are displayed in small plastic pots or in old tires in front of the houses we pass by, an occasional squawk of a chicken or a brief blast of sound from a television adding to the neighborhood soundtrack.
-At a corner shop, discarded pop bottle caps have been used to prevent erosion on the hard-packed dirt sidewalk, creating an abstract art design.
+Flowering geraniums and green succulents in small pots or old tires adorn the houses, accompanied by the occasional chicken squawk or TV sound.
+At a corner shop, pop bottle caps are used to prevent erosion on the dirt sidewalk, creating abstract art.

 Freddie relates his story of growing up in Comuna 13, amidst poverty, illicit drugs and violence.
 He talks about the joyful revelation of hearing hip hop by Afrika Bambaataa and Run DMC on cassettes and knowing the lyrics were describing all too familiar situations of racism, police brutality and lack of opportunities.
 Music was Freddie’s shield against the endless violence as paramilitary groups, guerrillas and gangs fought for control of Medellin.

-Midway in the tour, we stop to meet at a family whose front yard becomes our temporary hang-out.
+Midway in the tour, we meet a family whose front yard becomes our temporary hang-out.
 We listen to Freddie and a friend rap, learn how to spray graffiti tags and taste an icy Cremas de la 13, a beloved neighborhood sweet treat made from mango.

-We continue descending, arriving on a wide pedestrian road, crowded with locals, vendors, tourists and an eye-catching outdoor gallery of graffiti.
-Slipping through a narrow door, we ascend a couple of flights of stairs to meet another friend of Freddie’s for a lively drumming session on plastic buckets, before we head to lunch at a café.
+As we continue our descent, we finally arrive on a wide pedestrian road, crowded with locals, vendors, tourists and an eye-catching outdoor gallery of graffiti.
+Slipping through a narrow door, we ascend stairs to meet another friend of Freddie’s for a lively drumming session on plastic buckets.

-As Freddie described his community’s search for mi palenque, an idyllic haven, I feel like I’ve found it in experiencing Comuna 13, circa 2021.
+As Freddie describes his community’s search for mi palenque, an idyllic haven, I feel like I’ve found it in experiencing Comuna 13, circa 2021.

 Showcasing Comuna 13’s journey is the goal of Impulse Travel, explains its CEO, Rodrigo Atuesta, a tour operator who has embraced community-based tourism.